AngjelSpasovski/projects-hub/TASKS.md

 - [x] Add a polished root README.
 - [x] Add deployment workflow when hosting is chosen.
 - [x] Add the final repository link to the portfolio.

+## Deferred After Current Release

+- [x] Defer optional backend integration until Firebase or Socket.io is deliberately chosen.
+- [x] Defer Find the Word unless it becomes meaningfully different from Hang Man.
+- [x] Defer Square Cards unless it becomes a distinct reusable playground.
+- [x] Defer Recipe Book variant unless it differs from the migrated Recipe Book.
+- [x] Keep future work limited to UI polish and bug fixes as issues are found.